 One of Isaac and Elizabeth's sons, John Hatch Hill, born in 1778, grew up on the plantation.
 On

 April 17, 1806, he married Hannah Fuller.
 Hannah died in April of 1823.
-John then married Hannah’s sister, Catherine Dudly, in August of the same year.
+John then married Hannah’s sister, Catherine Dudley, in August of the same year.
 Catherine died in October, making Hill a widower twice in the same year.
-In January of 1825, John married his third wife, Abigail Ward.
+In January 1825, John married his third wife, Abigail Ward.

-Their son Cicero Ward Hill became a physician and practiced in Beaufort—perhaps using the (now Noe) house as his office.
+Their son Cicero Ward Hill became a physician and practiced in Beaufort—perhaps using the 112 Moore Street house as his office.